joectchan/ytdl/README.md

 `curl -L --proto '=https' --tlsv1.2 -sSf https://git.io/JEqID | bash -s -- REPLACEME`

-`REPLACEME` must be changed to the name of another forked repo which is also under my github.
+`REPLACEME` must be changed to the name of another forked repo which is also under my github. (`REPLACEME` is not `ytdl` for certain.
+Please search.)